-All enrolled graduate and post-baccalaureate students must comply with the college-mandated immunization requirements by submitting the required immunization and vaccination records to the online Medicat Patient Portal.
-Health hold(s) will be placed on the accounts of students at the time of enrollment and will be released upon compliance with the college's immunization requirements.
+All enrolled graduate and post-baccalaureate students must comply with the college-mandated immunization requirements by submitting the required immunization and vaccination records to the online MedProctor Patient Portal.
+Health hold(s) will be placed on the accounts of students who do not satisfy requirements by the deadlines list below.

 Students will not be permitted to register for courses or matriculate until the health hold has been released.
 Visit the Wellness Center for more details and to access the online portal.
-Final deadlines to submit the required immunization records and complete the Medicat portal survey are listed below:
+Final deadlines to submit the required immunization records and complete the MedProctor portal are listed below: